tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_pull_requests.md

 {{note}}Although you can perform these operations using git commands from terminal, it's easier to perform the actions through the browser interface.{{end}}

+To make edits in a separate branch:

 1. Pretend you're a SME reviewer.
 Go to the Github repo and create a new branch by selecting the branch drop-down menu and typing a new branch name, such as "sme review."

 	<img src="{{ "/images/restapicourse/github_sme_review.png" | prepend: site.baseurl }}" alt="Creating a new branch" />

 	When you create a new branch, the content from the master is copied over into the new branch.
 The branch is like doing a "Save as" with an existing document.

-2. Click the **README.txt** file, and then click the pencil icon ("Edit this file") to edit the file.
+2. Click the **README.txt** file, and then click the **Edit this file** button (pencil icon) to edit the file.

 	<img src="{{ "/images/restapicourse/github_making_branch_edits.png" | prepend: site.baseurl }}" alt="Making an edit" />

 3. Make some changes to the content, and then scroll down and click **Commit Changes**.
-Explain the reason for the changes and commit the changes to your sme-review branch, and then click **Commit Changes**.
+Explain the reason for the changes and commit the changes to your sme review branch, and then click **Commit Changes**.

 	Reviewers could continue making edits this way until they have finished reviewing all of the documentation.
 All of the changes are made on a branch, not the master.